VulcanJS/vulcan-docs/source/resolvers.md

 As a time-saving convention, Vulcan makes the assumption that you as a developer will provide it with three "default" resolvers:

-* `list`: used to return a list of documents matching a set of arguments
-* `total`: used to return the _total number_ of documents matching a set of arguments
+* `multi`: used to return a list of documents matching a set of arguments, as well as the _total number_ of documents matching the same arguments.
 * `single`: used to return a single document matching an `_id` or `slug`

 You can pass a `resolver` object to `createCollection` when initializing your collection.
-It should include these three `list`, `single`, and `total` resolvers.
+It should include these two `multi` and `single` resolvers.

 Each resolver should have the following properties: